coldelectrons/NixConfig/documentation/installation.md

-# Installation
 ## About the Installation
-All of my computers use a 512MB EFI partition and a ext4 partition with a swapfile that's double the RAM of my machines (with the exception of my desktop, since the ram is quite large, its swapfile is equal to that of the machine).
+The people from whom I have <*ahem*> borrowed most of this configuration has particular ideas in mind.
+I, however, am a lazy slag who is too old and tired to fight with computers all day.
+I'll use the NixOS installer whereever possible, and only change something when the defaults are insane or stupid, or in rare instances where **I** have a particular idea in mind.

+## The Bootstrap Process
+- Install NixOS as per normal, changing it as needed if you are doing something special.
+- Boot that system.
+- On that system, open a terminal and `git clone` your fork of this repo, and enter that folder
+- Run `nix-shell` or `nix develop` to enter environment with all necessary packages to build the config properly
+- begin editing to add your new host
+  - create a new profiles in the `hosts` subdir and/or the `home` subdir
+  - copy `/etc/nixos/hardware-configuration.nix` to that profile
+  - Make sure all the necessary keys for that host and user(s) are generated
+    - The private keys for sops in `~/.config/sops/age/keys.txt`
+    - host ssh keys
+    - user ssh keys
+  - edit `.sops.yaml`, copying from the example if needed
+    - add the needed **public** keys
+    - add the creation rules for the host and users
+  - edit the various `*/secrets.yaml` of the host and users to reflect this system
+- Once you've made all your changes *and* built them, commit them back to your fork.
-Home-manager is configured in (standalone mode)[https://nix-community.github.io/home-manager/index.html#id-1.2], so when NixOS is rebuilt Home-manager would then also need to be rebuilt manually with `home-manager switch`.
+- Home-manager is configured in [standalone mode](https://nix-community.github.io/home-manager/index.html#id-1.2), so when NixOS is rebuilt Home-manager would then also need to be rebuilt manually with `home-manager switch --flake .#user@host`.

 ## First-time NixOS Install
 1. Download a NixOS ISO or create custom one with nix experimental features and Nvidia drivers installed by following